 As a licensed psychotherapist, I have over 25 years of experience treating adults with anxiety disorders, mood disorders (including bipolar), and substance abuse and addiction.
 I have also received intensive training in specific mindfulness-based interventions for these issues, from the psychologists who developed them.

 These are small groups (5-8 people), usually held in my Pleasanton office, that require a commitment to do daily home practice as well as attend all eight sessions, unless you are ill or prior arrangements have been made.
 This is NOT group therapy – it’s more like a graduate seminar, following a set curriculum, with emphasis on learning specific skills and tools.
 However, there are no tests or grades – all you have to do is show up, participate, and be fully present!

 Mindfulness-Based Cognitive Therapy (MBCT)

 Combines cognitive therapy principles with meditative practices to help prevent mild states of depression and anxiety from spiraling out of control.
 Developed by Drs Zindel Segal, Mark Williams, and John Teasdale, MBCT has been clinically proven to be as effective as medication in preventing relapses of depression, as well as relieving the severity of symptoms in anxiety disorders and bipolar disorder.
 After just 8 weeks of MBCT, participants’ brain function and mood regulation improve in ways which allow them to respond more effectively to distressing situations, emotions, and thoughts.
 Best suited to adults who are not acutely depressed.
-Two new groups starting Fall 2019: Online group meets Wednesdays 4:30 to 6:30 pm, starting 9/25; In-person group meets Thursdays 6 to 8 pm in Pleasanton, starting 9/26.
-Both groups meet for 8 weeks, limited to 8 adults.
-Course fee: $390.
-Register by 9/11, get early reg. discount: $340.
+Next online group class starts September 17 2020.
+Class will meet for 8 weeks, Thursdays 5:30-7:30 pm, via videoconference.
+Limited to 8 adults.
+Course fee: just $320, and I will donate 20% of fees collected to the Alameda County Food Bank, to support their efforts to help families in need during the COVID-19 epidemic.
+Please contact me ASAP if you’d like to register.

 Mindfulness-Based Relapse Prevention (MBRP)